DSCI-310/DSCI-310-Group-7/CONTRIBUTING.md

 # How Can I Contribute?

-Here are some guidlines on how you can contribute to this project as a direct or external partner.
+Here are some guidlines on how you can contribute to this project.
 Following these guidlines helps us and the community understand your work and/or reproduce the behaviour.
 All the contributions and bugs reported can be tracked on [issues board](https://github.com/DSCI-310/DSCI-310-Group-7/issues).

 ## Bug Report